CSRF Vulnerability

 CSRF application attacks manipulate a user’s web application into executing unwanted commands.
 A CSRF attack takes advantage of the fact that applications do not have the capacity to recognize the difference between malicious and secure requests once a user is authenticated.
 Attackers usually initiate the process by creating a corrupted link that they send to the target via email, text, or chat.
 A CSRF attack is often referred to as a “one-way” attack, as attackers can access and manipulate HTTP requests but cannot access the responses that follow.
 Therefore, they target state-changing requests within the application, generally leaving sensitive data unharmed.

-cross-site scripting (XSS) attack, on the other hand, is a “two-way” attack, allowing bad actors to not only tamper with requests but also read responses and even extract data.
+A cross-site scripting (XSS) attack on the other hand, is a “two-way” attack, allowing bad actors to not only tamper with requests but also read responses and even extract data.
 In XSS attacks, cyber criminals interfere with a browser-side script, injecting it into trusted websites.
 XSS attacks are not limited to actions only users can perform and thus they can jeopardize the content and code on an entire HTML page.
 The most notable difference between the two is authentication, where CSRF attacks require a successful login of the user, whereas XSS attacks do not.

 How does a CSRF application attack work?